Diversity, portrayal and representation

 For technical support queries please contact: email@example.com

-In addition, Children’s production commissioned after Nov 15 2016 will still be required to submit Portrayal forms in addition to completing Diamond diversity forms online via the online production reporting system Silvermouse.
+Children’s productions are required to submit Portrayal forms in addition to completing Diamond diversity forms online via the online production reporting system Silvermouse.

-The TV on-screen portrayal form and the Children’s on and off-screen portrayal form enables the BBC to monitor the portrayal of ethnic diversity and disability across programmes and helps gauge where representation and inclusion of diverse communities can be improved.
+The Children’s on and off-screen portrayal form enables the BBC to monitor the portrayal of ethnic diversity and disability across programmes and helps gauge where representation and inclusion of diverse communities can be improved.
 Please note this form is purely for BBC internal use.

 It is mandatory that the TV on-screen portrayal form or the Children’s on and off-screen portrayal form is submitted within two weeks of transmission or earlier if all data is available.